Pontiac (Odawa leader): Final years

+Death

-Pontiac was assassinated on April 20, 1769 near the French town of Cahokia.
+Pontiac was assassinated on April 20, 1769, near the French town of Cahokia.
 Most accounts place his murder in Cahokia, but historian Gregory Dowd wrote that the killing probably happened in a nearby Indian village.
 The killer was a Peoria warrior whose name has not been preserved.
 He was apparently avenging his uncle, a Peoria chief named Makachinga (Black Dog), whom Pontiac had stabbed and badly wounded in 1766.
 A Peoria band council had authorized Pontiac's execution.
 The Peoria warrior came behind Pontiac, stunned him by clubbing him, and stabbed him to death.

 Various rumors quickly spread about the circumstances of Pontiac's death, including one that the British had hired his killer.
 Benjamin Drake, writing in 1848, records that the Michigamie, along with the other bands in the Illinois Confederation, had been attacked by a general confederation of the Sauk, Fox, Kickapoo, Sioux, Chippewa, Odawa, and Potawatomi, along with the Cherokee and Choctawa from the south.
 The war continued for a great many years until the Illinois Confederation was destroyed.
 Drake records that by 1826, only about 500 members of the Confederation remained.
 Lieutenant Pike, in his travels to the sources of the Mississippi, remarked, "By killing the celebrated Sauk chief, Pontiac, the Illinois, Cahokias, Kaskaskias, and Peorias kindled a war with the allied nations of the Sauks and Reynards, which has been the cause of the almost entire destruction of the former nations."
 According to a story recorded by historian Francis Parkman in The Conspiracy of Pontiac (1851), a terrible war of retaliation against the Peoria resulted from Pontiac's murder.
 This legend is still sometimes repeated, but there is no evidence that there were any Indian reprisals for Pontiac's murder.
 Pontiac's burial place is unknown, and may have been at Cahokia.
 But evidence and tradition suggest that his body was taken across the river and buried in St. Louis, recently founded by French colonists from New Orleans and the Illinois Country.
-In 1900, the Daughters of the American Revolution placed a commemorative plaque on a parking garage at the corner of Walnut and S Broadway in St. Louis, which was said to be near Pontiac's burial place.
+In 1900, the Daughters of the American Revolution placed a commemorative plaque at the southeast corner of Walnut and South Broadway in St. Louis, which was said to be near Pontiac's burial place.